nstjuliana/DreamUp/_docs/phases/enhancement-phase-2.md

 4. Implement handler that extracts game URL from event payload
 5. Call `QAAgent.run()` from handler
 6. Return result in Lambda response format
-7. Create deployment script or instructions for bundling with `bun build`
+7. Create deployment script or instructions for bundling with `esbuild` or `webpack`

 **Deliverable**: Lambda function can be deployed and triggered with game URL